matijakolaric-com/django-music-publisher/docs/index.md

-# User's Manual
-# Django Music Publisher
+# User's Manual for Django Music Publisher

 This is User's Manual for Django Music Publisher app.
 It presumes that installation was successful and user has logged in.
 It also presumes you have acquired the token for the CWR validation and generation service.